DIGITAL DIRECTORIES LIMITED

 You agree that the Company is free to use any comments, information or ideas contained in any communication you may send to the Company without compensation, acknowledgement or payment to you for any purpose whatsoever, including, but not limited to, developing, manufacturing and marketing products and services and creating, modifying or improving the Services or Website or other products or services.
 For the avoidance of doubt, all such information will be deemed by the Company to be non-confidential and non-proprietary, and you agree that such information may be used by us without any limitation whatsoever.

-14.8 The Lawyer undertakes to provide complete banking information and to keep information up to date to avoid payment failures.
+14.8 The Lawyer or the Firm undertakes to provide complete banking information and to keep information up to date to avoid payment failures.
 The Lawyer represents and warrants to the Company that it has the necessary authorisations to use the bank account chosen at the time of the validation of its Subscription and that the supplied bank account details allow access to sufficient funds to cover all costs resulting from the Subscription.

-14.9 The first payment will be made on the date the Lawyer Profile is accessible on the Website by Users.
+14.9 The first payment will be made on the date the Profile is accessible on the Website by Users.

 15. LIMITATION OF LIABILITY AND NO WARRANTY